 Now that Brexit is official, officials are racing to revise food safety regulations to shift authority from the European Union to domestic jurisdiction.

-Ted Agres is an award-winning writer who covers food safety regulatory and legislative issues from the nation’s capital in the Washington Report column.
-He has 40 years of experience in reporting on issues such as health policy, medical technology, and pharmaceutical development.
-He holds an MBA from Johns Hopkins University and a bachelor’s degree from the University of Chicago.
-He enjoys playing the piano, amateur radio, and paintball.
-He lives in Laurel, MD.
-Reach him at email@example.com.
+Ted Agres, an award-winning writer, covered food safety regulatory and legislative issues in the Washington Report column for FQ&S. He had more than 40 years of experience reporting on issues such as health policy, medical technology, and pharmaceutical development, and held an MBA from Johns Hopkins University and a bachelor’s degree from the University of Chicago.
+Ted passed away in April 2020.

 Articles by Ted Agres

 Under the proposal, FDA’s budget for food safety programs would increase by $33 million, but CDC food safety activities would be cut by $9 million.

 New FDA regulations will modernize the agency’s approach to food safety under FSMA, including investing in technology to trace foods.

 The food industry joins governments and nonprofits in a quest to reduce food waste with the motto: ‘waste not, want not.’